 Wouldn’t it be cheaper to drill our own well?

 Public water system applicants often expect the cost of a well, distribution system, and occasional monitoring to be a one-time obstacle to establishing a system, but the amount of work and financial commitment to create a sustainable public water system cannot be understated.
 The Water Boards has created a Public Water System Summary flyer to provide a quick reference of what is required to be a public water system, and selected Drinking Water Statutes are available for reference on our website.

 What is Mandatory Consolidation?

 In drinking water terminology, consolidation and annexation have different meanings.
-Consolidation is the joining of two public water systems.
-Annexation is a legal process where boundaries are expanded to include nearby areas not already incorporated into a municipality.
-When an area is annexed, it is eligible to receive services from the municipality such as water and sewer service, full-time police and fire protection.
+Consolidation is the joining of two public water systems, whereas annexation is a process where one water system’s boundaries are expanded to include nearby areas that don’t currently receive public services by a municipality (like water and sewer service, full-time police, and fire protection).
 Depending on the governance type of the water system, a formal annexation process may or may not be required for consolidation.
 The annexation process or government reorganization process is typically under the jurisdiction of each county's Local Area Formation Commission (LAFCO).
-LAFCO has jurisdiction over the boundaries of counties, cities and most special districts.
+LAFCO has jurisdiction over the boundaries of counties, cities, and most special districts.